mihaitibrea/mihaitibrea/README.md

 ### Hi there 👋

+_ I'm a fullstack software engineer, with more backend focus lately. _

+I'm currently based in Cluj-Napoca, Romania.

+Current focus:
+ * :hammer: .net development
+ * :cloud: cloud interest - having commercial experience with azure (and a few certifications)
+ * :money_with_wings: financial industry
+ * :thinking: growing architecture skills

+Thanks for taking an interest in my profile, take care !
 <!--
 **mihaitibrea/mihaitibrea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.